websanco/liferay-learn/docs/dxp/7.x/en/site-building/site-settings/site-content-configurations/configuring-content-rating-type.md

-# Configuring Content Ratings Type
+# Configuring Content Rating Type

-[Ratings]() can be represented by different types of icons/labels (like, stacked stars, stars, and thumbs ups).
-You can configure the ratings types for the application listed below from the Site's Social settings:
+[Ratings]() <!-- TODO: Fix link --> can be represented by different types of icons/labels (like, stacked stars, stars, and thumbs ups).
+These rating types can be configured for each application listed below:

 * Blogs
 * Comments